 Emma DillonResearch Officer

-Emma’s research interests include agricultural policy modelling at the farm-level particularly in the area of sustainability and animal health and behavioural economics; most recently with regard to farmer’s attitudes to herd management practices and technology adoption.
-She has also been previously involved in research in the area of consumer behaviour, specifically with regard to acceptance of novel food technologies and in other research relating to employment trends in rural areas.
+As an Economist with the Teagasc National Farm Survey (FADN) team Emma has a multi-faceted role in terms of survey design, data analysis and reporting of key trends in contemporary Irish agriculture.
+Her research interests include agricultural policy modelling at the farm-level particularly in the area of sustainability and animal health management; most recently with regard to farmer behaviour and technology adoption.
+Current research also includes an assessment of labour input and efficiency on Irish dairy farms.
+She has also been previously involved in research in the area of consumer behaviour, specifically with regard to acceptance of novel food technologies and research relating to employment trends in rural areas.

-An economic analysis of the barriers to achievement of improved economic performance of the dairy farm sector – funded by the Department of Agriculture, Food and the Marine, Joint FIRM/RSF Initiative.
+- ADOPT-TECH: An economic analysis of the barriers to achievement of improved economic performance of the dairy farm sector (2012-2015).
+Department of Agriculture, Food and the Marine, Research Stimulus Fund.

-A Cost-Effectiveness Analysis of a Johne’s Disease Control Programme for the Irish Dairy sector – funded by Animal Health Ireland.
+- A Cost-Effectiveness Analysis of a Johne’s Disease Control Programme for the Irish Dairy sector (2015).
+Animal Health Ireland.

 Ph.D.
 Economics, Trinity College Dublin.